Kodomo Teate Law: International cases

 The Ministry also said that if foreigner parents living with their child in Japan were eligible to receive Kodomo teate, regardless of nationality.
 In case if the parents are living in Japan while their child is living abroad still the parents will receive Kodomo teate allowance based on certain conditions.
 In such a case the parents have to declare whether the child is their own or an adopted one.
 In addition to this, either of the parent must visit the child (who is staying overseas) at least twice a year and must remit money at least every 4 months to be eligible to receive Kodomo Teate.

-Application for 554 children

-It was reported that a Korean man in his fifties visited Amagasaki city hall and applied for help for 554 children.
-The bureaucrat refused his proposal, arguing that he was not actually nurturing them.
-Another city staff member said the man had visited city hall on 22 April, claiming his wife was from Thailand and had adopted 554 children in Thailand.